Skip to content

 The simple answer is that your body will go back to producing energy the way it did before you started supplementing with creatine.
 However, your body's creatine stores will be depleted, especially in muscle and the brain.
 Creatine withdrawal can cause lethargy and tiredness, lasting anywhere from 1 to 2 weeks.

 The good thing is you won't necessarily feel the energy loss too bad.
-In time, your body's natural recovery processes will begin to come up to normal levels, sustainable levels.
+In time, your body's natural recovery processes will begin to come up to normal levels.

 Side Effects of Stopping Creatine Dosage